massgov/openmass/docs/mayflower.md

 ```
 If a new change has been merged into the `develop` branch of Mayflower, running `composer require massgov/mayflower-artifacts:dev-develop --update-with-dependencies` in openmass will bring in the latest change from Mayflower and update the composer.lock in openmass to "lock" to the specifc version.

-All openmass feature development PRs that require Mayflower changes must check off the following steps before merging into develop:
-- [] PR approval
-- [] Corresponding Mayflower PR merged into develop
-- [] Mayflower package link to the latest Mayflower develop branch (point to the `dev-develop` version of mayflower-artifacts in composer.json)
-- [] Up-to-date with latest openmass develop branch (resolve any composer.lock conflicts with the develop branch)
-- [] All circleCI tests pass on the openmass feature branch with mayflower artifacts dev-develop

 ### Mayflower integration for feature development and testing

 #### Local Development Workflow